simple-icons/simple-icons/CONTRIBUTING.md

     - For websites, the [Alexa rank](https://www.alexa.com/siteinfo) should be less than 500k.
         - Note that for brands that have already been added the threshold for continued inclusion rises to 750k.
     - For GitHub projects, the amount of "stars" should be above 5k.
-    - Is a well known or widely accepted de facto standard logo.
-The relevance of the icon will be assesed on a case-by-case basis.
+    - For a well known or widely accepted de facto standard logo (where official sources don't exist), popularity will be assesed on a case-by-case basis by maintainers.
 For example, Javascript falls in this category.
     - For anything else, popularity will be judged on a case-by-case basis.
 * Doesn't fall into one of the following categories:
     - Illegal service (e.g. piracy, malware, threatening material, spam etc.)